 Hammock Sweet Azalea (Rhododendron serrulatum)

 The fragrant flowers are generally white to pale pink, and bloom after the leaves have fully expanded and bloom very late in the season about the same time than R. prunifolium.
-Flowers vary in size from 0.75 to 1.5 inches across depending upon the form, but have a long narrow tupe covered with sticky glandular hairs.
+Flowers vary in size from 0.75 to 1.5 inches across depending upon the form, but have a long narrow tube covered with sticky glandular hairs.

 The species has a wide distribution from Maine to Florida, and westward to Texas.
 Plants should be grown with afternoon shade to prolong the flowers during hot summer months.